Bowel Disease In Your Dog

 What Happens In Inflammatory Bowel Disease ?

 When things irritate the lining of your pet's intestine, they cause food to move through it faster.
 With time, this irritation causes the lining to thicken and become inflamed.
 Blood and tissue cells that normally fight bacteria and other invaders, accumulate within the lining of the inflamed intestines causing cramping, pain, colic, diarrhea and distress.
 These fragile intestines are more likely to bleed and they allow unhealthy intestinal organisms to proliferate and displace the healthy ones.
 These changes also make it harder for your pet to absorb nutrients from its food.
-When the beginning portions of the intestine are involved, the pet may also vomit or loose its appetite.
+When the beginning portions of the intestine are involved, the pet may also vomit or lose its appetite.
 When the final portions of the intestine are involved, the stool is loose, frequent, watery and sticky with mucus.
 Bright blood is often present when the lower intestine is involved (colitis).

 These problems can be occasional or continuous.
-When they are continuous, pets often loose weight.
+When they are continuous, pets often lose weight.
 It is also common for dogs with this condition to eat or chew on unusual items (pica) and it can be difficult to decide if pica is the cause or result of the problem.

 Flatulence is also a common problem and so is a dull hair coat and heavy shed.
 When the lower intestine or colon is inflamed, the pet may strain and defecate more frequent, mucous-covered, stools.